MARIMO tea - Manufacture, Import & Wholesale

 The teagarden’s fifth generation – Shutaro’s generation – grew up with organic cultivation methods in the teagarden and got used to the ecological way of cultivation and the challenges that are caused by these methods every day.
 Compared to the previous generation, which had to put many efforts into the transition to pesticide free cultivation, the fifth generation is in a situation in which organic cultivation methods are self-evident.
 This situation is also the potential for the creation of first class teas:

 After graduating in tea studies (the focus of his agricultural sciences degree), Shutaro Hayashi returned to his family’s business.
-He became the person in charge of certain teas, including the Kirishima Tennen Gyokuro Asatsuyu, while his uncle is still in charge of most of the other tea sorts.
+He became the person in charge of certain teas, including the Kirishima Tennen Gyokuro (tea bush varietal Asatsuyu), while his uncle is still in charge of most of the other tea sorts.
 Meanwhile, Shutaro’s father is focused on the implementation of an elaborate system for dealing with pests in an environmentally sound way.
 This gives Shutaro the freedom to make use of the knowledge he gained during his studies in aiming for the perfect tea.
-It is hardly surprising that he is mainly using the tea bush variety Asatsuyu in this ambition, since Asatsuyu is known for its natural sweetness and its fantastically green colour when infused.
+It is hardly surprising that he is mainly using the tea bush varietal Asatsuyu in this ambition, since the cultivar Asatsuyu is known for its natural sweetness and its fantastically green colour when infused.

 Some of Shutaro Hayashi's tea varieties in the overview